dpeerlab/PLASTRO/docs/installation.rst

 Requirements
 ------------

-PLASTRO requires Python 3.8 or higher and the following core dependencies:
+PLASTRO requires Python 3.10 or higher and the following core dependencies:

+* pybind11 >= 2.6.0 (required for building graph-walker)
+* graph-walker >= 1.0.6 (essential for random walk functionality)
 * NumPy >= 1.20.0
 * Pandas >= 1.3.0
 * SciPy >= 1.7.0